Commercial Projects

 It is also believed that there is low circulation of money in Kisumu unlike in other major towns, a situation that undermines business growth.

-“This explains the difficulty that businesses face even as they try to raise capital from their profits to meet the high rents,” Lake Estate Agency owner Nishma Karia said in a past interview.
+“This explains the difficulty that businesses face even as they try to raise capital from their profits to meet the high rents,” Lake Estate Agency owner Nishma Karia said.

-Interestingly, despite the fact that some malls are reporting as low as 40 per cent occupancy, investors have been relentless in their development ambitions.
+Interestingly, although some malls are reporting as low as 40 per cent occupancy, investors have been relentless in their development ambitions.

 Tuff Foam Mall is, for example, being extended by five stories – following in the footsteps of Mega Plaza Mall, while Unique Mall is under construction in the city centre.